MichalKarczewicz/Ad-draw/README.md

 > module.exports = AdDrawer;

-at the end of the file, and then use the npm test command in the console to run the tests.
+at the end of the file AdDrawer.js, and then use the npm test command in the console to run the tests.